Chaotics/Subreddit-Scanner/README.md

 Next, within the cloned repository, locate the config.ini file.
 Here you will specify the credentials for your application script to be run
-Go back to the page from the last step, here you should find all the credentials you need to copy and paste into the config.ini file.
+Go back to the page from the last step, here you should find all the credentials you need to copy and paste into the config.ini file after the "=" (equals) sign next to the config option's label.
 For a detailed explanation on what these options mean, visit the relevant documentation [here](https://praw.readthedocs.io/en/latest/getting_started/configuration/options.html)
-The client_id is the string of characters located under "personal use script"
+* The "client_id" is the string of characters located under "personal use script"
-The client_secret is the string of characters labelled by "secret"
+* The "client_secret" is the string of characters labelled by "secret"
-The username and password is the username and password of the Reddit account used to register this application
+* The "username" and "password" is the username and password of the Reddit account used to register this application

 Note: if you are unable to locate these items, please carefully follow the steps listed under [Registration](#registration)

 ### Running